AjeetGupta/learning/docs/Genrative AI.md

     7. Key applications of generative models

-# Module 2 : Text Preprocessing and Word Embedding
+# 2. Text Preprocessing and Word Embedding

     1. Segmentation and Tokenization